itanand/Freely/README.md

 <h1 align="center">
-Thank you everyone! 💚
+ThankS to everyone! 💚
 </h1>
 <br>

 <p align="center">
-A heartfelt thank you to those who have contributed to this project.
-We are really grateful towards your contribution. <br/> You all are amazing.
+A heartfelt thank you to those who have contributed on this project.
+We are really grateful towards your contribution. <br/> You all are amazing peoples.
 Opensource for the win 🚀 </p>
 <br>

 <h1 align="center">